microsoft/helm-web-api/README.md

 1. Install [Helm](https://github.com/kubernetes/helm) with [RBAC](https://github.com/kubernetes/helm/blob/master/docs/rbac.md#tiller-and-role-based-access-control)

-     Make sure to grant tiller sufficient permissions to run helm inside the cluster, and install the Autom8s Chart.
+    Make sure to grant tiller sufficient permissions to run helm inside the cluster, and install the app Chart.
     The example below will configure helm and tiller to work with the chart's default values.
 Execute the following lines if using the default chart values:
     ```bash
     kubectl apply -f https://raw.githubusercontent.com/Microsoft/k8s-dynamically-creating-external-endpoints/master/rbac-example/tiller.yaml